 March Madness Bracket Fun Facts

 Winning a bracket pool isn’t as easy as loading up your picks with better-seeded teams.
 There will invariably be upsets, and there’s a good chance yours will get busted by some underdog in the first weekend — little-known St. Peter’s University from the MAAC stole the show and spoiled many a bracket by upsetting three better seeds while advancing to the Elite Eight in 2022.

 Here are some facts and tips to consider before filling out your bracket:

-- The odds of filling out a perfect bracket, AKA correctly picking the winner of all 63 tournament games, is 1 and 9.2 quintillion or 30 billion times less likely than hitting a Powerball or Mega Millions jackpot.
+- The odds of filling out a perfect bracket — correctly picking the winner of all 63 tournament games — is 1 and 9.2 quintillion or 30 billion times, which is less likely than hitting a Powerball or Mega Millions jackpot.